Features/ Special-features/ Death by Downforce | Porsche World Road Show Experience

 However, in the new one, the seating position is absolutely spot on.
 Lower than the old Macan, far lower, surprisingly, it feels more like a 911 than a Taycan or Panamera.
 You sit deep, the dashboard is high, and the doors wrap around you.
 It's the opposite of floaty or SUV-ish; it’s tight, hunkered down, and purposeful.

-Now, brace yourself.
-This is the 911 GTS Hybrid.
-Hybrid.
+Now, to brace myself.
+It was time to drive the new 911, GTS Hybrid.
+Hybrid!
 In a 911.
-There's scepticism here.
+There’s scepticism here.
 A 911 is sacred.
-You don't mess with that recipe.
+You don’t mess with that recipe.
 I braced for sadness.
-Instead, I got my mind blown.
+Instead, it blew my mind.

-This isn't a car.
-It's a threat.
+It’s a threat.
 It looks like it belongs in a wind tunnel, not a car park.
 Vents everywhere.
 A rear wing big enough to serve breakfast on.
+At 285 kmph, it makes 860 kg of downforce, roughly the weight of an adult polar bear sitting on the roof.
+Intimidating!
 DRS.
 Aerodynamics that you can feel working even at moderate speeds.
 It should be terrifying.
-But it isn't.
-It's surgical.
+But it isn’t.
+It’s surgical.

 Brake late.
 Turn in.
 Stay in it.
 The grip never runs out.
-It rotates with precision.
+It rotates precisely.
 Mid-corner corrections feel natural.
-There's no drama—just clarity.
+There’s no drama, just clarity.
 Everything the car does, it tells you first.
 The flat-six behind you screams through the cabin.
 Every gear shift is a jolt of theatre.
 You exit corners faster than you entered them, brain catching up a second late.

 In fact, it feels weirdly intuitive.
 The thing just sticks at any speed.
-It's like it's glued to a rail made of witchcraft and Michelin Cup 2 rubber.
-The GT4 RS was the first car that actually had me on the verge of happy tears.
+It’s like it’s glued to a rail made of witchcraft and Michelin Cup 2 rubber.
+The GT4 RS was the first car that had me on the verge of happy tears.
 The GT3 RS?
-That just turned it up to eleven, took that feeling, strapped wings to it, and launched it.
+That just took it to the next level, amplified that feeling, strapped wings to it, and launched it.
 Absolutely defying physics.

 After all that madness, we slipped into a base 911 Carrera.
 No turbos.
 No wings.
 Just pure, clean, 911.
 And you know what?
 It was one of the best cars of the day.